nzapras/CTF-Challenges/Billy Jean II/readme.md

 ## Description

-Continuing from Billy Jean I, the goal of this challenge is to fetermine the date the sensitive business data file was created.
+Continuing from Billy Jean I, the goal of this challenge is to determine the date the sensitive business data file was created.

 # Solution